-1.4.
 Segment reporting

 A business segment is a group of assets and operations engaged in providing products or services that are subject to risks and returns that are different to those of other business segments.
-A geographical segment is engaged in providing products or services within a particular economic for the year ended 30 June 2007 environment and is subject to risks and returns that are different from those of segments operating in other economic environments.
+A geographical segment is engaged in providing products or services within a particular economic environment and is subject to risks and returns that are different from those of segments operating in other economic environments.
 The consolidated entity's segment reporting is contained in note 17 of the notes to the financial statements.